July 25, 2022

 By joining our Wellbeing Club, staff will gain access to practical and effective workshops that use our approach to developing pupil wellbeing and resilience.
 They will be provided with several resources for the planning and delivery of evidence-based wellbeing workshops, peer support from other practitioners and regular Q&A sessions with our team of trained experts.

 The materials and resources you will access through our Wellbeing Club will empower children and young people to explore a range of practical strategies helpful for managing day-to-day challenges caused by the impact of COVID-19.
 Supporting them develop a range of personal strategies that they can use to support their mental health and wellbeing.
-We are looking for 30 Secondary schools to participate in an exclusive Preview of Wellbeing Club to help us develop this support for schools and receive the materials and support at a significantly reduced preview rate.

 Our Resilience coaching for young people gives schools the opportunity to offer one-to-one mental health support sessions for young people aged 13 and older.
 These sessions help young people build resilience and overall mental wellbeing.
 Doing this supports them to develop a range of wellbeing strategies that help them manage change, challenges and adversity.